Artem Hryshchenko

-Player career
+Playing career

 In 2010, he started his career at Yunist Chernihiv.
 From 2011 to 2012, he played for Polissya Dobryanka.
 In 2013, he played in the amateur championship of Ukraine as part of the YSB Chernihiv.
 He then joined Karpaty Lviv, but due to the high competition in the first team, he played only in the reserve team of here.
 At the beginning of March 2015, he joined the Nyva Ternopil, making his debut on 21 March against Stal Kamianske in Ukrainian First League.
 On 1 May, he scored his first goal against Naftovyk Okhtyrka.
 In the summer of 2015, he moved to Desna Chernihiv and made his debut on 26 July against Naftovyk Okhtyrka.
 On 21 May 2016, he scored his only goal with his new club against FC Ternopil.
 In summer 2017 he moved to Sumy in the Ukrainian First League, where he played 17 matches.
 In 2023 he moved to Druzhba Myrivka in the Ukrainian Second League.
 On 9 September he made his debut against Kremin-2 Kremenchuk at the Druzhba stadium in Kaharlyk.

+On 11 August 2026 he scored twice against Chaika Vyshhorod in Ukrainian Cup.